5 January 2020

 1. Ad Exchange (AdX)

-Google’s Ad Exchange gives publishers access to advanced monetization tools that can increase revenue.
+Google’s Ad Exchange gives publishers access to advanced monetization tools like header bidding that can increase revenue (check out our what is header bidding guide for more).
 It’s used by many of the largest websites in the world including Forbes.com and NFL.com.
 Ad Exchange provides a great deal more control to publishers over their inventory in terms of pricing, inventory segmentation, and programmatic opportunities.

 - Advanced filtering and blocking for ad categories